compbiozurich/UZH-BIO392/course-results/2023/Kasia Speichert/Storage estimate 1000 Genomes.md

 We know from the lecture that the costs to store 1 PB is 500’000CHF which sum up to 0.5 CHF per 1 GB.

-Thus the cost to store 750 GB is
+Thus the cost to store 750 GB is 375 CHF and to store 7.5 GB -> 3.75 CHF.